 - Doran's Blade : I normally run this first because there is always going to be 2 people at bottom, and if you are one of those 2 people, then you're gonna need a bit more of everything.
 Although this isn't sustain-ish, it's still a nice option to have for last hits and being able to take in a bit more damage with the health boost.

-- Boots of Speed : I almost always grab this next cause well, it's cheap, and with your first recall you should be able to start grabbing some sustain, basically Health Potions, and then you can get a lot more room for farms and kills if a ganker comes by.
+- Boots : I almost always grab this next cause well, it's cheap, and with your first recall you should be able to start grabbing some sustain, basically Health Potions, and then you can get a lot more room for farms and kills if a ganker comes by.

 - Phage : Health, damage, and on hit slow, I get this because whenever I duo bottom I like to be tanky as hell, and still do great damage.
 Depending on how you utilize your skills and if you actually save Sonic Wave / Resonating Strike for when they are lower HP, you will be doing more damage.